 Fungal panniculitis can be separated into disseminated disease or classical subcutaneous mycosis.

-- Disseminated fungal infection affects very unwell immunocompromised individuals, who present with multiple inflamed subcutaneous nodules.
+- A disseminated fungal infection affects very unwell immunocompromised individuals, who present with multiple inflamed subcutaneous nodules.

 - Classical subcutaneous mycosis develops in healthy individuals as a single nodule on the lower leg and then becomes an ulcer or abscess that does not respond to antibiotics.